Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 #.
 Select **Add**.

 #.
-Repeat the steps for each release you want to add to the schedule.
+Select the **plus** icon and repeat the previous steps for each release you want to add to the schedule.
 The scheduled releases are listed in chronological order in the Desktop Wallet.
 You can't edit the individual releases, but you can delete a release by selecting the Trash bin next to it.

 #.
 When the schedule is complete, select **Continue**.

-You can see the release schedule under **Transaction Details**, and you can generate the transaction.
+#.
+Set the **Transaction expiry time** and then select **Continue**.
+You can see the release schedule under **Transaction Details**, and you can :ref:`generate the transaction <multisig-schedule-generate>`.

+.. _multisig-schedule-generate:

 Generate the transaction
 ========================